 Image In

-Loads an image from disk (PNG, JPEG, WebP, TGA, or BMP) as the starting point of your pipeline.
+Loads an image from disk (PNG, JPEG, WebP, TGA, BMP, or TIFF) as the starting point of your pipeline.

 Image In is the most common starting node.
 Point it at a file on your disk, and it loads that image into the graph.
-It supports PNG, JPEG, WebP, TGA, and BMP formats.
+It supports PNG, JPEG, WebP, TGA, BMP, and TIFF formats.

-Optionally, you can enable Custom Size to resize the image on load using Nearest or Linear filtering.
+Optionally, you can enable Custom Size to resize the image on load using Nearest, Bilinear, or Lanczos filtering.
 The Watch File toggle makes the node automatically reload when the source file changes on disk, which is useful when editing the source in another application like Photoshop.

 File paths can be relative: type assets/logo.png and the path resolves relative to your .arcb file.
 A hint below the input shows the resolved absolute path on hover.